gunnarro/simplepass/README.md

 This app do not need any access rights and do not have any integration against 3-party systems.
 Saved credential stays on you mobile.

 All data is deleted if uninstalled.

+Simple app for storing credentials in a secure way on your mobile phone.
+You only need one master password in order to access stored credentials.
+All stored credentials are encrypted by help of the master password.

+If you forgot the master password, all data is lost.
+Because the master password  is never stored and you should be the only one that know it.

+All data is deleted if the app is uninstalled.